identifier

 / undefined are

-read-only properties (identifier) of the global object
+read-only (identifier) of the global object

 not keywords.